 Types Of Depression: Can Adults Experience Multiple Levels Of Depression?

 If you’ve been diagnosed with depression, you may wonder how to move forward.
-Major depression is one of the most common mental health conditions, affecting millions of US adults.
+Major depression, or major depressive disorder, is one of the most common mental health conditions, affecting millions of US adults.
 However, while many people live with depression, this condition can affect adults differently depending on an individual’s lifestyle, depressive disorder subtype, or symptoms.

 To better understand this condition, it can be helpful to look at the depressive disorders listed in the DSM-5 and how to find support for these unique conditions.